rldotai/pdf-stuff/README.md

 Scripts for working with PDFs-- comparing PDFs, extracting glyphs, that sort of thing.

+Provides:

+- `pdfdiff.py`
+    - A script for identifying differences in PDFs by comparing them page by page as images.
+- `pdf2text.py`
+    - A script for extracting the text from a PDF.

 ## Installation

 I haven't yet uploaded this to PyPI, but you can still clone the repo and install it thus: